freeCodeCamp/news-legacy/src/pages/how-open-source-licenses-work-and-how-to-add-them-to-your-projects.md

 In a nutshell, if you sue Facebook or any of its subsidiaries, you lose the right to use React (or any other software under the same license).

-<span class="markup--quote markup--p-quote is-other" name="anon_3f3a9a826ff7" data-creator-ids="anon">React is now MIT licensed.
+React is now MIT licensed.
 You are now able to sue Facebook and still use React.
-What a relief!</span>
+What a relief!

 ### Applying a license to your open source projects